Scabs on Dogs: Types and Common Causes

 If your dog runs through dense brush, they may develop scabs at areas where branches or thorns scrape their skin.
 A dogfight or scratches from a cat can cause scabs, as can self-trauma or excessive itching.

-Widespread scabs are often caused by underlying allergies or a dog skin infection.
-Allergies to fleas, food proteins or environmental allergens (such as pollen) can lead to widespread skin inflammation.
+Widespread scabs and/or scaly skin are often caused by underlying allergies or a dog skin infection.
+Allergies to fleas, food proteins or environmental allergens (like pollen) can lead to widespread skin inflammation.
 When the skin becomes inflamed and damaged, scabs often develop.
-Allergies also predispose dogs to develop skin infections, which also contribute to the formation of scabs.
+Allergies also predispose dogs to skin infections, contributing to the formation of scabs.

 Scabs can also occur in association with less common diseases.
 Skin cancer in dogs occasionally presents as a chronic, non-healing scab.
 Some autoimmune diseases (such as lupus and pemphigus) can also lead to the formation of scabs on the skin.

-A veterinarian should address any non-healing scab because it may suggest a more serious medical concern.
+Talk to your veterinarian if you notice any non-healing scabs.
+These may suggest a more serious medical concern.

 Common Areas Where Dog Scabs Appear